White spaces (radio): Singapore

+South Korea

+In South Korea, the government has supported the use of TV white space (TVWS) technologies as part of initiatives to expand rural internet access and enhance disaster communications.
+In 2020, the Ministry of Science and ICT selected a portable Wi-Fi device based on TVWS, developed by Innonet Co., Ltd., as an official R&D Innovation Product.

+That same year, the company participated in a regulatory sandbox pilot to test wireless public internet services using TVWS on cruise ships and buses in remote areas.
+Innonet’s technologies have since been used internationally, including deployments in South Africa, Tanzania, and Colombia.

+In 2025, Innonet Co., Ltd., a South Korea-based ICT company, received the Silver Award in the “Innovation for Connectivity” category at the G20 MSME Digital Innovation Challenge held in Cape Town, South Africa.
+The company was recognized for its development of fixed and portable TVWS base stations, including satellite backhaul backpack units designed for public safety and rural connectivity.
+Innonet’s platforms integrate TVWS technology with smart farming, telemedicine, and construction monitoring systems to support digital inclusion and infrastructure resilience.
+The award highlighted the global application of TVWS in addressing connectivity gaps across rural, underground, and disaster-affected areas.

 South Africa

 Google, in a partnership with the Independent Communications Authority of South Africa (ICASA), CSIR, Meraka Institute, the Wireless Access Providers Association (WAPA) and Carlson wireless delivers wireless access to 10 schools through 3 base stations at the campus of Stellenbosch University’s Faculty of Medicine and Health Sciences in Tygerberg, Cape Town.
 There was an initial trial that took place within 10 schools in order to deliver affordable internet to the selected schools in South Africa without TV interference, and to spread awareness about future TVWS technologies in South Africa.
 The trial took place over 10 months, from March 25, 2013 to September 25, 2013.

 A second trial involved providing point-to-point Internet connectivity to five rural secondary schools in Limpopo province, with equally good results.

 ICASA subsequently issued regulations on the use of television white spaces in 2018.
 Three temporary TV white space spectrum licenses were issued by ICASA in April 2020, response to the Covid-19 pandemic, in the 470–694 MHz band, to Mthinthe Communications, Levin Global & Morai Solutions.

+In 2023, South Korea-based telecommunications company Innonet Co., Ltd. partnered with the Council for Scientific and Industrial Research (CSIR) to provide 24 TV white space communication units aimed at improving internet connectivity in rural areas of South Africa.
+The collaboration, supported by the Korean government, included training and support for local small and medium-sized enterprises (SMMEs) to operate and manage the deployed TVWS equipment across five provinces, including Limpopo and Mpumalanga.